lizasaigina/lizasaigina/README.md

 ### 👋 Hi there, I'm [Liza Saigina](https://github.com/lizasaigina)!

-As the CTO & Co-Founder of [Wardrobers](https://wardrobers.co/), I'm at the forefront of merging AI with the fashion industry to offer a sustainable and personalized rental experience.
-My journey from a Data Scientist specializing in Computer Vision and Machine Learning to leading a tech startup reflects my passion for applying technology to solve real-world problems.
+As the CTO & Co-Founder of [Wardrobers](https://wardrobers.co/), aiming to merge AI with the fashion industry to offer a sustainable and personalized rental experience.
 My journey from a Data Scientist to leading a startup was motivated by my passion for harnessing AI and technology to create meaningful, user-centered solutions.

 🚀 **What I'm focused on:**
 - Leading [Wardrobers'](https://wardrobers.co/) tech vision, driving innovations in AI for personalized outfit suggestions and virtual fitting rooms.
 Our mission is to revolutionize the way people think about fashion, making it more accessible, yet sustainable.